benruben87/Learning-Curves-for-Heterogeneous-Feature-Subsampled-Ridge-Ensembles/README.md

 The folder "BlockRSCLibs" contains the custom mathematica libraries that were used for analytical simplification of the error for the equicorrelated data model.
 The folder "EquiCorrDerivation" contains the mathematica files in which we performed the analyctical simplifications of the error for the equicorrelated data model, using the libraries in BlockRSCLibs

-The folder "Main Text Figures" contains the following files:
+The folder "MainTextFigs" contains the following files:
 "LinearRegressionExperiments.ipynb" contains the code for numerical calculations for figures 1 and 2.
 "PLawCovTest_Analysis.ipynb" produces the plot for figure 1a, using output from "LinearRegressionExperiments.ipynb" and the "TheoryCurves.py" library.
 "TripleGlobCorr_Analysis.ipynb" produces the plot for figure 1b, using output from "LinearRegressionExperiments.ipynb" and the "TheoryCurves.py" library.